Install the Spyderbat MCP Server

 Prerequisites

-Before configuring the Spyderbat MCP server, ensure you have:
+Before configuring the Spyderbat MCP server, you'll need:

 A Spyderbat account with API access